-Fortunately, Tokyo is actually surprisingly close to some very nice beaches!
-These are just around an hour to two hours travel away from the city’s center in Kanagawa, Chiba and Shizuoka prefectures, making for a lovely day trip.
+Fortunately, there are some other surprisingly nice beaches near Tokyo!
+These are just around an hour to two hours of travel away from the city’s center in Kanagawa, Chiba, and Shizuoka prefectures, making for a lovely day trip.

-Part of the reason that you can only swim at permitted beaches is partially because of the education system in Japan which imprints upon everyone that you should only swim at a beach if there is a lifeguard, and there is only a lifeguard at certain beaches during the official swimming season in July and August, which coincides with the summer holidays and some of the hottest weather of the year.
+Part of the reason you can only swim at permitted beaches is partly because of the education system in Japan, which imprints upon everyone that you should only swim at a beach if there is a lifeguard.
+There is only a lifeguard at certain beaches during the official swimming season in July and August, which coincides with the summer holidays and some of the year's hottest weather.

 Tokyo: Kasai Rinkai Park

-While home to a relatively compact wading area that's popular with families, Kasai Rinkai Park has a variety of other attractions located on the grounds.
+While home to a relatively compact wading area that's popular with families, Kasai Rinkai Park has various other attractions located on the grounds.

 Tokyo Sea Life Park (Kasai Rinkai Suizokukan)

 An expansive aquarium located within the park, it’s well known for its Aqua Theater, which hosts an exhibition of a school of tuna swimming around in a large tank, and for its penguin exhibition.
-Certain exhibits allow children to handle and pet various sea creatures.
+In addition, certain exhibits allow children to handle and pet various sea creatures.
 Basic English information is available as well for many of the exhibits.